Fun FOOD Frolic

 Jump to Recipe Jump to Video Print Recipe

-Eggless Rava Cake is a moist, super easy egg-free semolina cake infused with saffron, lemon, and cardamom.
-One simple batter that transforms into an aromatic cake.
+Eggless Rava Cake is a moist, egg-free semolina cake infused with saffron, lemon, and cardamom.
 Another perfect teatime cake to add to my collection of eggless baking recipes.
+Be sure to watch the video!

 Side shot of semolina cake